 I published numerous monographs and articles on the subject of border studies, memory studies, oral history and history of 19th century.
 I have also done a pioneering work in the social and cultural history of the First and Second World Wars, in the history of women, and on anti-Semitism and the Holocaust in Slovenia.
 The second axis of my work concerns so-called border studies, namely the epistemological questions arising from writing history in a multi-ethnic environment.
 In this regard I have focused especially on historical actors which academically relevant historical studies have usually overlooked, particularly women.
 In my research I have paid special attention to daily migrations of women along the Slovene-Italian border.

 My chief endeavour has been to bring Slovene historiography into contact with the latest European historiographical developments, especially those from the Romanic world.
 I was among the first to methodically introduce the findings and methodological approaches of the French historical anthropology and Italian microhistory into Slovene historiography and academia.
-On my initiative a number of internationally acclaimed researchers, for example for example Luisa Passerini, Hervé le Bras, Maurizio Gribaudi, Sabina Loriga, Luisa Accati, Giacomo Todeschini, Giovanni Levi, Claudio Povolo and others, gave lectures in Slovenia.
+On my initiative a number of internationally acclaimed researchers, for example, Luisa Passerini, Hervé le Bras, Maurizio Gribaudi, Sabina Loriga, Luisa Accati, Giacomo Todeschini, Giovanni Levi, Claudio Povolo and others, gave lectures in Slovenia.